bartbutenaers/node-red-contrib-ui-svg/README.md

 There are 2 methods for updating text...

 + Topic Method
-+ Comand Method
++ Command Method

 The topic method reduces the complexity but is simplistic and can only change the selector to one value.

-The control method is similar to the `update_atttribute` and `set_atttribute` control methods.
-The 2 can even be combined to permit an attribute change and text content change in the same control msg.
+The Command method is similar to the `update_atttribute` and `set_atttribute` command methods.
+They can even be combined to permit an attribute change and text content change in the same command msg.

 Example Topic Method...